ogradyc01/GoldenCheetah/Menu-Bar_View.md

 The View menu provides a menu access to the

+* Toogle Full Screen - also (for some OS) available on 'F11' - use 'ESC' to return to 'Window' mode
+* Switching on/off of certain UI elements ('Side Bar' / 'Compare Pane' / 'Tool Bar' / 'Athlete Tabs')

+***

-* active view - (Trends / Diary / Rides / Train) - same as provided by the 'Scope Bar'
+* Active view - (Trends / Diary / Rides / Train) - same as provided by the 'Scope Bar'

-* switchin on/off of certain UI elements ('Side Bar' / 'Compare Pane' / 'Tool Bar' / 'Athlete Tabs')
+***

+* Add Chart
+* Reset Layout
+* Tabbed not Tiled

+BACK: